Aung San Suu Kyi: Ousted Myanmar leader jailed for another four years

 Ms Suu Kyi was first convicted in December, and given a reduced jail sentence of two years.

-She faces around a dozen charges, and denies them all.
+She has been detained since a military coup last February and faces about a dozen charges, all of which she denies.

 They have been widely condemned as unjust.

-The Nobel laureate has been in custody since a military coup last February, when she was removed from power by forces led by General Min Aung Hlaing.

-It is believed that Monday's charges stem from when soldiers searched her house on the day of the coup, when they allegedly discovered the devices.
+It is believed that Monday's charges stem from when soldiers searched her house on the day of the coup by forces led by General Min Aung Hlaing, when they said they discovered the devices.

-Monday's trial in the capital city, Naypyitaw, was closed to the media and Ms Suu Kyi's lawyers have been barred from communicating with the media and public.
+Monday's trial in the capital, Nay Pyi Taw, was closed to the media and Ms Suu Kyi's lawyers have been barred from communicating with the media and public.

-Last month she was found guilty of incitement of dissent and breaking Covid-19 rules, in what was condemned as a "sham trial" by UN Human Rights chief Michelle Bachelet.
+Last month the Nobel laureate was found guilty of incitement of dissent and breaking Covid-19 rules, in what was condemned as a "sham trial" by UN Human Rights chief Michelle Bachelet.

 It is believed that if found guilty of all charges, Ms Suu Kyi could eventually be jailed for life.